 After Crazy Horse’s death, his body was placed on a burial scaffold, and later his parents took his remains to an undisclosed location.
 Experts suspect the remains are in an area around Wounded Knee, South Dakota, but no one is sure of the exact location.

 As Stuart sings, “Touch the Clouds took his body, back home to his family,/ Nobody knows where they laid him down, to set his spirit free.”
-Below is a Bio documentary’s excerpt about Crazy Horse’s death.
+In the video below, two of Crazy Horse’s great grandsons talk about Crazy horse’s death and burial.

 Photo via public domain.
 Leave your two cents in the comments.